SIEM integration

 Microsoft Sentinel

 For Sentinel, use the NDJSON export.
-The recommended ingestion path is a Data Collection Rule pointing at a custom log type, for example PermafrostIncidents_CL.
+The recommended ingestion path is a Data Collection Rule pointing at a custom log type, for example PermafrostAlerts_CL.
 The DCR consumes the NDJSON file directly; no schema transformation is required.

 The TimeGenerated field on every event is already the canonical Sentinel timestamp.
 Map it 1:1 in the DCR (no extend rewrite).
-The IncidentFingerprintcolumn is the stable per-incident identifier and the safe join key for KQL correlations against the rest of the customer’s Sentinel content.
+The IncidentFingerprintcolumn is the stable per-alert identifier and the safe join key for KQL correlations against the rest of the customer’s Sentinel content.

 The other event fields (PatternId, PatternName, Confidence, IdentityDisplayName, IdentityAzureObjectId, TenantId, Rationale, Disposition) land in the custom-log table as string columns.
 KQL queries against the table are immediate; no parser is required.